v1993/geohashingwikihelper/README.md

 ## Dependencies

-This program is written in Vala (0.54) and uses Meson build system.
+This program is written in Vala (0.54, use [Vala Next PPA](https://launchpad.net/~vala-team/+archive/ubuntu/next) on Ubuntu derivatives) and uses Meson build system.
 Additionally, the following libraries are required:

 * GTK+ 3
 * libsoup-2.4